National Identification and Registration Authority: Overview

 NIRA was created by the Ugandan parliament on 26 March 2015 in the law known as the Registration of Persons Act 2015.
 Before then, registration of personal vital data was gathered under various laws by different government agencies, including the Uganda Registration Services Bureau, the Electoral Commission, the Directorate of Citizenship and Immigration Control, the Uganda Revenue Authority, various local governments, and others.
 To harmonize and standardize the collection of personal identifying information of all citizens and legally resident non-citizens, the Ugandan parliament empowered NIRA to be solely responsible for and to share that data with other government agencies that may require that data.
 NIRA is also specifically charged with developing a National Identification Register of the county's citizens and legally resident non-citizens.

 As of April 2016, work on fully establishing the agency is continuing.
 A board of directors is yet to be fully constituted by the Minister of Internal Affairs.
 Registration of people between ages 0 and 16 years has not yet started.
 Mechanisms for registering Ugandans living and working outside Uganda are still being worked out.
 As at November 2015, there was no law authorizing the re-issuance of replacement cards to recipients who had lost the originals.
 At that time, over 16 million cards had been issued, but close to three million citizens had not picked up their IDs.

 Governance

-The executive director of NIRA is Rosemary Kisembo an ICT expert and administrator who was sworn in in the year 2021.
+The executive director of NIRA is Rosemary Kisembo, an ICT expert and administrator who was sworn in during 2021.